AdaCore/learn/intro_to_ada.rst

 overflow: They simply "wrap around", as if a modulo operation was applied.

 For machine sized modular types, this mimics the most common implementation defined behavior of unsigned types.
-However, the neat thing is that this will work for any modular type.
+However, the main advantage is that this works for any modular type:

-.. gusthoff: "neat" ;-) (see other comments on informal style above)

 .. code-block:: ada